Your World student competition

 Don'ts

-• Students should not include their names within the video or video title.
+- Students should not include student names in the video or file name.

 How to make your entry stand out